Impressment: Basis

 There were occasions when the local populace would band together to oppose the activities of the press where these exceeded legal bounds.
 One such incident, the Easton Massacre in 1803 (see caption at right), resulted in a press gang firing on a crowd, killing four people in the village of Easton on the Isle of Portland, where they were trying to impress the quarrymen.

 In 1808, Thomas Urquhart was saved from a press gang of three or four men when one or more London passersby intervened.
 Urquhart complained to local officials, identified at least one of the men involved and successfully sued for damages in the Court of King's Bench.
 He went on to lobby for changes in law and practice, publishing Letters on the evils of impressment: with the outline of a plan for doing them away, on which depend the wealth, prosperity, and consequence of Great Britain in 1816.

 Patrolling in or near sea ports, the press gang would try to find men aged between 15 and 55 with seafaring or river-boat experience, but this was not essential.
 Potential crewmen with no experience were called "landsmen".
 From 1740, landsmen were legally exempt from impressment; however, this exemption was occasionally ignored during wartime unless the person seized was an apprentice or a "gentleman".
 Ship captains generally considered two landsmen equivalent to one able seaman.
 If a landsman was able to prove his status to the Admiralty, he was usually released.
 Court records do, however, show fights breaking out as people attempted to avoid what was perceived as wrongful impressment.
-The London Times reported occasions when press gangs instituted a "hot press" (ignoring protections against impressment) in order to man the navy.
+The Times reported occasions when press gangs instituted a "hot press" (ignoring protections against impressment) in order to man the navy.

 The Neglected Tar, c.
 1800, evokes the effects of impressment on a seaman's family and home.

 Merchant seamen ashore from their ships (and usually conspicuous by their clothing, rolling stride, tattoos and generally weathered appearance) were another matter.
 Anyone with seafaring experience encountered in the street would first be asked to volunteer for naval service.
 If the potential recruit refused he was often plied with alcohol or simply seized and taken.
 A commonly held belief is that a trick was used in taverns, surreptitiously dropping a King's shilling ("prest money") into a man's drink, as by "finding" the shilling in his possession he was deemed to have volunteered.
 This practice led some tavern owners to put glass bottoms in their tankards.
 However, this is a legend; press officers were subject to fines for using trickery and a volunteer had a "cooling-off" period in which to change his mind.